 Isle of Wight•Smithfield•Windsor Crime Line is on Facebook.

 If you've been the victim of a crime, it is really important to report it.
 We know that sometimes it is not easy to decide to come forward.
 But we also know that if no one reports a crime, it is as if it never happened.

-If no one reports a crime, the criminal is free to commit more crime and damaging more communities and individuals.
-It’s also important to report crime for your own practical purposes, like getting a police report number so that you can make an insurance claim.
+If no one reports a crime, the criminal is free to commit more crime and damage more communities and individuals.
+It’s also important to report crime for your own practical purposes; like getting a police report number so that you can make an insurance claim.

 If you are reporting a crime in progress or just occurred, then we prefer that you call 911.

 If you cannot speak you may also text 911 as well

 We are equipped to receive your text and reply.

 If you are reporting a crime that has occurred in the past, then you call our non-emergency number: